-Perf ormance outcomes Acceptable outcomes Complies Comments PO7 Deve acce elopment provides AO7.1 All unloading, loading, service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary where the adjoining property is used for a n/a Not relevant.
-The application is for a boundary realignment only. (d) (e) efficiency of the road network; provide for all servicing functions associated with the use; and are located and designed to minimise their impacts on sensitive use.
-AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. n/a Not relevant.
-The application is for a boundary realignment only. adjoining sensitive land uses and streetscape quality.
-AO7.3 Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle specified in Table 9.4.3.3B. n/a Not relevant.
-The application is for a boundary realignment only.
-Main itenance ing areas are used and tained for their intended ose.
-AO8.1 Parking areas are kept and used exclusively for parking and are maintained in a suitable condition for parking and circulation of vehicles. n/a Not relevant.
-The application is for a boundary realignment only.
+Performance outcomes Acceptable outcomes Complies Comments PO7 Development provides access, maneuvering and servicing areas on site that: (a) accommodate a service vehicle commensurate with the likely demand generated by the use; (b) do not impact on the safety or efficiency of internal car parking or maneuvering areas; (c) do not adversely impact on the safety or efficiency of the road AO7.1 All unloading, loading, service and waste disposal areas are located: (a) on the site; (b) to the side or rear of the building, behind the main building line; (c) not adjacent to a site boundary where the adjoining property is used for a sensitive use. • Not applicable at the reconfiguring a lot stage. network; (d) provide for all servicing functions associated with the use; and (e) are located and designed to minimise their impacts on AO7.2 Unloading, loading, service and waste disposal areas allow service vehicles to enter and exit the site in a forward gear. • Not applicable at the reconfiguring a lot stage. adjoining sensitive land uses and streetscape quality.
+AO7.3 Development provides a servicing area, site access and maneuvering areas to accommodate the applicable minimum servicing vehicle specified in Table 9.4.3.3B. • Not applicable at the reconfiguring a lot stage.
+Maintenance PO8 Parking areas are used and maintained for their intended purpose.
+AO8.1 Parking areas are kept and used exclusively for parking and are maintained in a suitable condition for parking and circulation of vehicles. • Not applicable at the reconfiguring a lot stage.

-Performance outcomes Acceptable outcomes Complies Comments AO8.2 All parking areas will be compacted, sealed, drained, line marked and maintained until such time as the development ceases. n/a Not relevant.
-The application is for a boundary realignment only.
-End of trip facilities PO9 Development within the Centre zone; Industry zone or Emerging community zone provides facilities for active transport users that: AO9.1 The number of bicycle parking spaces provided for the use is in accordance with Table 9.4.3.3D. n/a Not relevant.
-The application is for a boundary realignment only. (a) meet the anticipated demand generated from the use; (b) comprise secure and convenient bicycle parking and storage; and AO9.2 End of trip facilities are provided in accordance with Table 9.4.3.3D. n/a Not relevant.
-The application is for a boundary realignment only. (c) provide end of trip facilities for all active transport users.
+Performance outcomes Acceptable outcomes Complies Comments AO8.2 All parking areas will be compacted, sealed, drained, line marked and maintained until such time as the development ceases. • Not applicable at the reconfiguring a lot stage.
+End of trip facilities PO9 Development within the Centre zone; Industry zone or Emerging community zone provides facilities for active transport users that: AO9.1 The number of bicycle parking spaces provided for the use is in accordance with Table 9.4.3.3D. n/a Not applicable. (a) meet the anticipated demand generated from the use; (b) comprise secure and convenient bicycle parking and storage; and AO9.2 End of trip facilities are provided in accordance with Table 9.4.3.3D. n/a Not applicable. (c) provide end of trip facilities for all active transport users.
 If for Educational establish vehicle movements per day or Tourist park PO10 The level of traffic generated by the development on the surrounding local road network must not result in unacceptable impacts on adjacent land and local road users.
-AO10 A traffic impact report is prepared by a suitably qualified person that identifies: (a) the expected traffic movements to be generated by the facility; (b) any associated impacts on the road network; and (c) any works that will be required to address the identified impacts. n/a Not relevant.
-The application is for a boundary realignment only.
-If for Educational establish vehicle movements per day or Tourist park -
+AO10 A traffic impact report is prepared by a suitably qualified person that identifies: (a) the expected traffic movements to be generated by the facility; (b) any associated impacts on the road network; and (c) any works that will be required to address the identified impacts. n/a Not applicable.
+If for Educational establish vehicle movements per day or Tourist park

 Performance outcomes Acceptable outcomes Complies Comments PO11 The level of traffic generated by the development on the surrounding local road network must not result in unacceptable impacts on adjacent land and local road users.
-AO11 A traffic impact report is prepared by a suitably qualified person that identifies: (d) the expected traffic movements to be generated by the facility; (e) any associated impacts on the road network; and (f) any works that will be required to address the identified impacts. n/a Not relevant.
-The application is for a boundary realignment only.
+AO11 A traffic impact report is prepared by a suitably qualified person that identifies: (d) the expected traffic movements to be generated by the facility; (e) any associated impacts on the road network; and (f) any works that will be required to address the identified impacts. n/a Not applicable.